southsidedean/linkerd-demos/k3d-multicluster-flat-network-hazl/README.md

 The repository contains the following automation:

-- `cluster_setup.sh`
+- `deploy-clusters.sh`
   - Script to stand up the clusters, install Linkerd and Orders
+- `deploy-multicluster.sh`
+  - Script to deploy the multicluster extension to the clusters
-- `cluster_destroy.sh`
+- `destroy-clusters.sh`
   - Script to destroy the cluster environments and clean up contexts

-If you choose to use the `cluster_setup.sh` script, make sure you've created the `settings.sh` file and run `source settings.sh` to set your environment variables.
+If you choose to use the `deploy-clusters.sh` script, make sure you've created the `settings.sh` file and run `source settings.sh` to set your environment variables.
 For more information, see the **Obtain Buoyant Enterprise for Linkerd (BEL) Trial Credentials and Log In to Buoyant Cloud** instructions.

 #### Cluster Configurations